-Patients have a right to privacy that should not be infringed without informed consent.
-Identifying information, including patients' names, initials, or hospital numbers, should not be published in written descriptions, photographs, and pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian) gives written informed consent for publication.
-Informed consent for this purpose requires that a patient who is identifiable be shown the manuscript to be published.
-Authors should disclose to these patients whether any potential identifiable material might be available via the Internet after publication.
+Patients have a right to privacy that should not be violated without informed consent.
+Identifying information, including names, initials, or hospital numbers, should not be published in written descriptions, photographs, or pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian) gives written informed consent for publication.
+Informed consent for this purpose requires that an identifiable patient be shown the manuscript to be published.
+Authors should disclose to these patients whether any potential identifiable material might be available via the Internet as well as in print after publication.
+Patient consent should be written and archived either with the journal, the authors, or both, as dictated by local regulations or laws.
+Applicable laws vary from locale to locale, and journals should establish their own policies with legal guidance.

-Identifying details should be omitted if they are not essential.
-Complete anonymity is difficult to achieve, however, and informed consent should be obtained if there is any doubt.
+Nonessential identifying details should be omitted.
+Informed consent should be obtained if there is any doubt that anonymity can be maintained.
 For example, masking the eye region in photographs of patients is inadequate protection of anonymity.
-If identifying characteristics are altered to protect anonymity, such as in genetic pedigrees, authors should provide assurance that alterations do not distort scientific meaning and editors should so note.
+If identifying characteristics are altered to protect anonymity, such as in genetic pedigrees, authors should provide assurance, and editors should so note, that such alterations do not distort scientific meaning.

-The requirement for informed consent should be included in the journal's instructions for authors.
-When informed consent has been obtained it should be indicated in the published article.
+The requirement for informed consent should be included in the journal's Instructions for Authors.
+When informed consent has been obtained, it should be indicated in the published article.